ray-project/ray/doc/source/rllib/core-concepts.rst

 It returns one final MultiAgentBatch resulting from concatenating n smaller MultiagentBatches (exactly one from each remote rollout worker).

-RLlib includes other utilities, such as the ``AsyncRequestsManager``, for facilitating the dataflow between various components in parallel, asyncronous fashion.
+RLlib includes other utilities, such as the ``FaultTolerantActorManager``, for facilitating the dataflow between various components in parallel, asyncronous fashion.
 These utilities are covered in the :ref:`parallel requests documentation <parallel-requests-docs>`.